ensisoft/detonator/README.md

   $ emcmake cmake ..
   $ make -j16 install
 ```
-If everything went well there should now be a engine.js and engine.wasm files.
+If everything went well there should now be GameEngine.js and GameEngine.wasm files.
 The .js file contains
 the JavaScript glue code needed to manhandle the WASM code into the browser's WASM engine when the web page loads.

 The content (assets) need to packaged separately and this step will likely be done by the editor when a project is built for WASM.